RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2018.md

 * **Mentors:** @guilherme.gazzo, @bjoern.schiessle (Nextcloud Guest Mentor)
 * **Description:** You will create a cross-platform GUI file picker interface for Nextcloud, integrated within Rocket.Chat, allowing any user to select files from a Nextcloud server (or hosted Nextcloud account) for utilization (such as file-sharing upload) within Rocket.Chat.
-* **Desirable Skills:** You should already be familiar with the operation of Nextcloud and Rocket.Chat and ideally have experience programming with Nextcloud’s API.
+* **Desirable Skills:** You should already be familiar with the operation of Nextcloud and Rocket.Chat and ideally have experience programming with NextcloudÃÂ¢ÃÂÃÂs API.
 Experience working with JavaScript GUI an fullstack frameworks such as Angular and/or React is a big plus.
 You will get a chance to work with the creators and architects of both Nextcloud and Rocket.Chat.
 Upon completion of this project, you will be able to claim experience creating a modern open source software component that will be used by hundreds of thousands of Rocket.Chat and Nextcloud users.

 ### NextCloud as a Storage Provider